Center for Transboundary and Emerging Diseases

 Zoetis organizes response to outbreaks of infectious diseases worldwide through the company’s Center for Transboundary and Emerging Diseases.
 Zoetis scientists mobilize resources from across the company and work closely with leaders from government, health organizations, and the veterinary and livestock agricultural communities to identify infectious disease threats early and develop solutions, including vaccines and diagnostic tests, to help rapidly control them.

-The Center strives to help control current diseases that affect animals such as Classical Swine Fever, Avian Influenza, Schmallenberg Disease, Rift Valley Fever, Bluetongue and the changing subtypes of Influenza virus which can affect multiple species.
+The Center strives to help control current diseases that affect animals such as African Swine Fever, Classical Swine Fever, Avian Influenza, Schmallenberg Disease, Rift Valley Fever, Bluetongue and the changing subtypes of Influenza virus which can affect multiple species.
 These threats can devastate herds, impact the food supply, and harm the incomes of farmers who depend on animals for livelihoods.

 The Center also supports a One Health approach by focusing on the approximately 200 diseases identified by the World Health Organization as zoonotic and can transmit between animals and people.
 Examples include Rift Valley Fever, Rabies, and Hendra virus.